apache/thrift/doc/specs/thrift-binary-protocol.md

 The element-type values are the same as field-types.
 The full list is included in the struct section above.

 The maximum list/set size is configurable.
-By default there is no limit (meaning the limit is the maximum int32 value:
+By default, there is no limit (meaning the limit is the maximum int32 value:
 2147483647).

 ## Map